dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-3/recap.md

 - How to find run info and troubleshoot issues

 You also wrote your first assets - `taxi_trips_file` and `taxi_zones_file` - which you’ll use in the next lesson to create more assets and have them depend on each other.

+> ‼️ Make sure you update your code to match the answer before continuing to Lesson 4!